Devidian/OmegaTweak/README.md

 * Localisation for fistfight (german & english only yet)
 * Localisation for all perfectionist perks (german & english only yet)

+### Changes to entitygroups.xml
+* added new group with all special zombies

+### Changes to spawning.xml
+* added entry for screamer horde to spawn 2 zombies from special zombies group (must be tseted)

 ## Installation & Update Information
 The current master is ONLY for Alpha 15, dont try to use with a lower Alpha version.